Introduction to New Human Genetics Compute Cluster (HGCC)

 Strategies for Using HGCC

-1. Only use headnode to download/move data and submit jobs.
+1. Only use headnode to login and submit jobs.
 Never run large computation jobs on headnode.

-2. Login to an interactive compute node by command srun -N 1 -n 1 --pty bash.
+3. Login to an interactive compute node by command srun -N 1 -n 1 --pty --preserve-env bash.

 1. Create temperary working directory under the scratch directory, mkdir -p /scratch/tmp_jyang51/, with a unique directory name tmp_jyang51.